 [See AiryHair’s Hair Weaves and Wefts]

 Minimum Hair Length: 3 – 4 inches or 7 – 10 cm.

-The minimum hair length of 3 inches (7 cm) is required to cover the clip base and properly attach clips without them making you feel uncomfortable.
+A minimum hair length of 3 inches (7 cm) is required to cover the clip base and properly attach clips without them making you feel uncomfortable.
 This is one of the best and easiest methods for beginners with short hair.
-If your hair is shorter than the absolute minimum, you can experience some hair pulling.
+If your hair is shorter than the absolute minimum, you can experience some hair-pulling.

 [See AiryHair’s Clip-in Hair Extensions]

 Minimum Hair Length: 3 inches or 7 cm.